theta360developers/blog/_posts/2016-02-22-remote-shutter.md

 ![](/blog/img/2016-02/remote_2.png)

-It's quite a cool little project and quite gratifying to press a remote button and hear the THETA S shutter chirp. :-)
+It's a cool little project and very gratifying to press a remote button and hear the THETA S shutter chirp. :-)

 Join in and share your THETA project.